Kansas City Chiefs vs. Tennessee Titans NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Over/under insights

-- Tennessee and its opponents have combined to score more than 56.5 points in two games this season.
+- Tennessee has combined with its opponents to score more than 57.5 points in two games this season.

-- Sunday's over/under is 2.0 points lower than the two team's combined 58.5 points per game average.
+- The combined points per game average of the two teams, 58.5, is 1.0 point greater than Sunday's over/under.

-- The 56.1 combined points per game that these two squads have allowed this season are 0.4 fewer than the 56.5 over/under in this contest.
+- This contest's total is 1.4 points more than the 56.1 these two squads combine to surrender per game this season.

 Chiefs stats and trends

-- Thus far this year Kansas City has two wins against the spread.
+- Kansas City has covered the spread on two occasions this year.

-- The Chiefs have been favored by 5.5 points or more four times this season and have covered the spread in two of them.
+- This season, the Chiefs have two ATS wins in four games as a favorite of 5.5 points or more.

-- Kansas City's games this year have gone over the point total in 57.1% of its opportunities (four times in seven games with a set point total).
+- Kansas City's games this year have gone over the total in four out of seven opportunities (57.1%).

-- Kansas City is 2-2 against the spread and 3-1 overall this season when the team notches more than 26.8 points.
+- Kansas City is 2-2 against the spread and 3-1 overall in games when it records more than 26.8 points.

-- Kansas City is 2-5 against the spread and 3-3 overall when the team amasses over 384.0 yards.
+- Kansas City is 2-5 against the spread and 3-3 overall when the team churns out more than 384.0 yards.

 - The Chiefs have turned the ball over 14 times this season, nine more turnovers than the Titans have forced (5).